 Should You Choose Recruitment Automation, AI Recruiting, or Both?

 Recruitment automation and AI recruiting solve different problems.
-Automation handles the repetitive, rule-based work that eats up recruiter time.
-AI handles the judgment-intensive work that determines candidate quality.
+Repetitive, rule-based work that eats up recruiter time is where automation earns its keep.
+Judgment-intensive work that determines candidate quality is where AI recruiting takes over.
 Most teams need both - the question is where to start and how much of each.

-If you're currently relying on manual processes, start with automation.
-You'll see immediate time savings.
-If you're already automated but struggling with sourcing, outreach response rates, or candidate quality, AI is where the next level of improvement lives.
+Currently relying on manual processes?
+Start with automation - you’ll see immediate time savings.
+Already automated but struggling with sourcing, response rates, or candidate quality?
+That’s where AI recruiting delivers the next level of improvement.

 The best approach is a platform that combines both layers so you don’t have to stitch separate tools together.
 That’s exactly what Pin was built to do - and you can test it without a credit card.